cuiyongbo/hello-world/my_wiki/millitary_terms.rst

 .. image:: images/parachute.png

 |
+| rendezvous
+| Definition: (noun) A rendevous is a meeting, often a secret one, that you have arranged with someone for a particular time and place.
+| Definition: (verb) If you rendezvous with someone or if the two of you rendezvous, you meet them at a time and place that you have arraged.
+| Usage: I had almost decided to keep my rendezvous with Tony.
+| Usage: Their rendezvous would be the Penta Hotel at Heathrow Airport.
+| Usage: The plan was to rendezvous with him on Sunday afternoon.
+|
+| deplore [谴责]
+| Definition: Feel or express strong disapproval of something.
+| Usage: We deplored this act of violence.
+|
 | condolence
 | Usage: President Vladimir Putin has expressed his condolences to the victims’s families.
 | Usage: a letter of condolence. [吊唁信]